tmarkovski/json-bbs-signatures/spec/spec.md

 ]
 ```

-This collection of statements can then be signed using BBS+ signatures library.
+This collection of statements can then be signed using available BBS+ signatures library.

 #### Algorithm Details

-- Given an input JSON document, create an empty JSON array to represent the flattened object structure
+- Given an input JSON document, use the [normalization algorithm](#normalization-algorithm) to obtain a normalized map of the document.
-- Add root node entry object of the format `{ "": <value> }` where value is `{}` or `[]`, depending on root document type
-- Traverse the JSON document recursively, including all child nodes, and for each node add an object entry in the flattened array of the format `{ "<json pointer>": <value>}` where
-  - if the node is of type `string`, `number` or `null` add the pointer address and the value as is.
-Example `{ "/name": "John Smith" }`, `{ "/age": 24 }`, etc.
-  - if the node is of type `object`, add empty object entry `{ "<pointer>": {}}`.
-Continue the steps for each child node.
-  - if the node is of type `array`, add empty object array `{ "<pointer>": []}`.
-Continue the steps for each array item.
+- Create new JSON array that will contain the resulting signing statements.
+- Add each element from the normalized map to the resulting array using by wrapping the key/value into a JSON object
-- Create new JSON array and add each element from the flattened array in their stringified form, using the native stringify functionality as described in [ECMAScript spec](https://tc39.es/ecma262/#sec-json.stringify).
+- Stringify the element using the native stringify functionality as described in [ECMAScript spec](https://tc39.es/ecma262/#sec-json.stringify).
 - Sort the string messages in the array in place

 See [implementation](https://github.com/tmarkovski/json-bbs-signatures/tree/main/implementation/node) details.